 “Biotechnology jobs in the past have really been based around cell biology and molecular biology—really sort of more basic biology that focused largely on proteins,” Auclair says.
 “That is still the foundation and a huge part of the sector, [but] over the last two years we’ve seen a humongous expansion into jobs needed for bell- and gene-based therapies, as well.”

-Similarly, Auclair explains that the COVID-19 pandemic has brought to light new career paths for those in this field.
+Similarly, Auclair explains that recent global circumstances—such as the coronavirus pandemic—have generated new interest surrounding career paths in this field.
 “We’re seeing an uptick in [the] need [for those with] expertise in vaccines, as well as the manufacturing of biologics and biological products,” he says.

 Learn how to transform your career in an industry that’s transforming the world.